ino9dev/ltml/README.md

 # Ltml

 Ltml is a LoadTest Modeling Language(DSL).
-It has some features to define load model, script and generate for load test.
+It has some features to define load model(load test cases), script and generate load test instance(e.g. a JMeter Test Plan (jmx file)).
-LoadTest Model could generate Jmeter Test Plan (jmx file) and other docs.
+It could generate not only a JMeter Test Plan (jmx file) but other documentations.

+# Motivations

+- System users could write loadmodel
+- it is often diffiecult for system users
+- Load testers coudd write with model(MDD)
+- Load testers and System users could communicate with model
+- A lot of load testing tools exists.
+However, A load tester would not want to learn about these tools and languages.
+- We(load testers) needs a unified modeling language
+- (I think it becomese a role of system users and devs/testers are closely.)

 # How to get Ltml